sochoa/sochoa.dev/LOCAL_DEV.md

 ---

-## Choosing Between Task and Make
+## Choosing Your Approach

+**Use Colima if:**
+- You want actual containers (isolation, consistency)
+- You're used to docker-compose workflow
+- You like having a container runtime

 **Use Taskfile if:**
-- You want YAML-like config (familiar from docker-compose)
+- You want native execution on your Mac
-- You like modern tooling
+- You prefer YAML config syntax
-- You want parallel task execution
+- You want fast iteration without container overhead

 **Use Make if:**
 - You want no additional dependencies
 - You prefer traditional approach
 - You want maximum compatibility

-Both are equally valid.
 Pick what feels right for your workflow!
+All three approaches work equally well.

 ---